qemu/qemu/docs/devel/vfio-migration.rst

 support by reporting the VFIO_MIGRATION_PRE_COPY flag in the VFIO_DEVICE_FEATURE_MIGRATION ioctl.

+When pre-copy is supported, it's possible to further reduce downtime by enabling "switchover-ack" migration capability.
+VFIO migration uAPI defines "initial bytes" as part of its pre-copy data stream and recommends that the initial bytes are sent and loaded in the destination before stopping the source VM.
+Enabling this migration capability will guarantee that and thus, can potentially reduce downtime even further.

 Note that currently VFIO migration is supported only for a single device.
 This is due to VFIO migration's lack of P2P support.
 However, P2P support is planned to be added later on.